praveenck/docs/content/index.md

 -   Create a template that renders the visual aspects

--   Associate the template's reuired data to one or more service calls via configuration in layout.xml
+-   Associate the template's required data to one or more service calls via configuration in layout.xml

--   Optionally, accept configuration for your extension using option lists.
+-   Optionally, accept configuration for your extension using option lists